AxiSEMunity/AxiSEM3D/doc/Installation.md

 #### 1.2.
 FFTW, Metis and NetCDF
-On a laptop or workstation, these packages can be easily installed using `conda`:
+On a local laptop or workstation, these packages can be easily installed using `conda`:

 ```bash
 # install FFTW